Chester Tourist Information. Click here to return to the home page.

 In 1245 an army stationed at Deganwy under Henry III

-angered by the plundering of a supply ship which had gone aground ransacked the Abbey, removing chalices, books and burning the buildings.
+angered by the plundering of a supply ship which had gone aground ransacked the Abbey,

 In 1283 Edward I removed the Abbey to Maenan, a few miles up the Conwy Valley.